 - Select a bright star to align the instrument and use as a fringe finder at the start of the night.
-Good fringe finders should be bright (2 to 3 magnitudes brighter than the sensitivity limit of the beam combiner), have strong fringes (within the first lobe of the visibility curve), and be close to the target star (within about 10 degrees, preferably earlier in right ascension).
-It is often useful to have a bright alignment star when switching baseline configurations or slewing to a new target.
+Good fringe finders should be bright (2 to 3 magnitudes brighter than the sensitivity limit of the beam combiner), have strong fringes (within the first lobe of the visibility curve), and be close to the target star (within about 5 - 10 degrees).
+It is often useful to have an alignment star when switching baseline configurations or slewing to a new target.
 Sometimes a calibrator or the target itself is bright enough to use as the alignment star.

 - Interferometric observations alternate between observing calibrator stars and science targets.
 The observing cadence will depend on the instrument being used, the brightness of the target, and the seeing conditions.
 The table below lists the typical amount of time needed to observe an individual target (either a calibrator or science target).

-Time Required for Observation Alignment Notes CLASSIC 5-10 min Align on bright star at the beginning of an observing sequence.
-Re-align every 1-2 hours or if slewing to a different part of sky.
-CLIMB 5-10 min Align on bright star at the beginning of an observing sequence.
-Re-align every 1-2 hours or if slewing to a different part of sky.
-JOUFLU 5-10 min MIRC 45 - 60 min Align using fiber explorer on every target (alignment overhead is included in time estimate).
+Time Required for Observation Alignment Notes CLASSIC 5-15 min Align on bright star at the beginning of an observing sequence.
+Re-align every hour or if slewing to a different part of sky.
+CLIMB 5-15 min Align on bright star at the beginning of an observing sequence.
+Re-align every hour or if slewing to a different part of sky.
+MIRC-X 30-45 min Align using fiber explorer on every target (AO acquisition and alignment overhead is included in time estimate).
 PAVO 5-10 min Align on bright star at the beginning of an observing sequence.
 Re-align every 1-2 hours or if slewing to different part of sky.
 VEGA 5-20 min

 - Therefore a calibrator-science-calibrator sequence requires 30-90 minutes.
 This sequence is usually called a calibration "bracket".